ispras/casr/README.md

 for x86, x86\_64, arm32, aarch64, rv32g, rv64g architectures,
 OS and package versions, command line, stack trace, register values, disassembly, and even source code fragment where crash appeared.
-Reports are stored in JSON format. `casr-cli` is meant to provide TUI for viewing reports.
+Reports are stored in JSON format. `casr-cli` is meant to provide TUI for viewing reports and converting them into SARIF report.
 Reports triage (deduplication, clustering) is done by `casr-cluster`.
 Triage is based on stack trace comparison from [gdb-command](https://github.com/anfedotoff/gdb-command).
 `casr-afl` is used to triage crashes found by [AFL++](https://github.com/AFLplusplus/AFLplusplus).